My name is Ron McElfresh. I’m a Mac user.

 Inspiration

 McSolo is inspired by John Gruber’s Daring Fireball.
-The pithy writing style, articulate analysis of products and events, and choice opinions are a delightful break from mainstream media and their canned weblogs.
+The pithy writing style, insightful analysis of products and events, and well articulated opinions are a delightful break from mainstream media and their canned weblogs.
 Daring Fireball’s elegant, no nonsense design sits in stark contrast to the cluttered web sites which dominate the internet.